-Since 2008, Artistic Director’s Assistant and Choirmaster of Russia’s Alexander Sveshnikov State Academic Chorus directed by Prof. Boris Tevlin; currently a guest conductor.
+Since 2008, Artistic Director’s Assistant and Choirmaster of Russia’s Alexander Sveshnikov State Academic Choir directed by Prof. Boris Tevlin; currently a guest conductor.

 Director of the Moscow Conservatory’s Autumn Choral Festival since 2005.
-Choirmaster, director and coordinator of a master class “The National Youth Chorus of Russia’s Conservatories” since 2007.
-In 2010, Director of both the Festival in Honor of the 15th Anniversary of the Chamber Chorus and Boris Tevlin’s Choral Festival in the Kremlin.
+Choirmaster, director and coordinator of a master class “The National Youth Choir of Russia’s Conservatories” since 2007.
+In 2010, Director of both the Festival in Honor of the 15th Anniversary of the Chamber Choir and Boris Tevlin’s Choral Festival in the Kremlin.

 Member of the juries of various international choral competitions in Austria, China, Germany and the USA since 2009.
 Russia’s official representative at the “Choral Meetings Worldwide” Council of the International Association “Interkultur” (President Mr. Günter Tietsch) since 2012.